alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 which lists all arena-specific and challenger-specific prizes, but without their drop rates.
 * A crowdsourced dataset of Battledome drops summarized [here](https://www.reddit.com/r/neopets/comments/5alvls/battledome_loot_breakdown/).
 This gives exact rates for codestone drops, but only aggregates the data into "codestone" versus "not-codestone".
-Through this, they find the arena of the opponent is the most important factor for codestone drops, and there's little variation in drop rate for different challengers in that arena.
+Through this, we know find the arena of the opponent is the most important factor for codestone drops, and there's little variation in drop rate for different challengers in that arena.
 The Koi Warrior is in the Dome of the Deep, the arena with highest codestone drop rate, proving the conventional wisdom is good.